 Once renovations at All Star Movies are finished, All Star Music will be next, followed by All Star Sports.
 Currently, work is entirely finished on buildings 6-10 at All Star Movies and buildings 3 & 4 are underway.
 Buildings 1 & 2 have not yet started.
 This means that you can potentially get a refurbished room if you make a request for the Toy Story or Fantasia rooms.
 With around half of the resort finished, your request has a pretty good shot of being fulfilled.

-Animal Kingdom Lodge – Room refurbishments are occurring throughout 2019, expected to be complete at some point in the fall.
+Animal Kingdom Lodge – Room refurbishments are occurring throughout 2019, expected to be finished in Fall 2019.
 The above photo demonstrates how the work is being done, with staging bases in areas of the savanna.
-We stayed at Animal Kingdom Lodge twice in early 2019, both times with savanna views.
-Based upon our experience of this work having zero impact on our stay, we previously did not list it separately here.
+Impact on the guest experience is highly variable–some readers have reported zero issues while, others have shared horror stories.

-However, other readers have reported far worse experiences, with the project being very invasive.
 The point here is that it’s a your mileage may vary scenario, and feedback about Animal Kingdom Lodge (via the reader comments below) is all over the place.
 Some people weren’t impacted at all, others had horrible experiences.
-Given the hit-or-miss feedback, it’s tough to recommend a savanna-view for bookings through Fall 2019.
 We’d love to hear about YOUR experience at Animal Kingdom Lodge in the comments, if you’ve stayed there this year.